 You are not allowed to uproot any whole plant without the land owner’s permission, and you must obey and be vigilant for any signs near the entrances with site-specific rules.

 Black mustard Brassica nigra (Seed: July and August)

-A large annual plant predominantly found in coastal or waste ground areas.
+A large annual plant is predominantly found in coastal or waste ground areas.
 Very distinctive rough (scouring pad) texture leaf.
-Four petal Yellow flowers turning in to black seed pods.
-All parts taste very strongly of mustard and it is this wild plant that is responsible for the heat in English mustard (along with White mustard, turmeric, flour and vinegar)
+Four petal Yellow flowers turn into black seed pods.
+All parts taste very strongly of mustard and it is this wild plant that is responsible for the heat in English mustard (along with White mustard, turmeric, flour, and vinegar)

 Great as a spicy addition to salads, in sandwiches or chopped finely and sprinkled on fresh sushi.

 Beautiful bush/small tree with rough bark, opposite paired oval leaves, and wonderful perfumed floral-scented flower heads in abundance in May and June.
 Very easy to identify, very common, and makes for a superb foraged treat, especially for drinks.
 Think cordials (can be made into lollipops), wines, and champagnes.

 Also, look out for the Jelly Ear fungus Auricularia auricula-judge, which grows almost exclusively on dead Elder branches, looks like a real ear, and has a strange crunchy texture that is popular in Chinese cuisine.

 A tall roadside plant, in the Carrot family with green stems, yellow umbel flower heads, and distinctive lobed leaves.
 It is one of the first annual plants of the year to emerge and the flavor is strongly aromatic and perfumed like strong celery.
 Best eaten before Easter and the stems can be cooked as a vegetable, candied to make lasting sweet treats, young flower buds cooked like broccoli, or an interesting flavored drink in the shape of Alexanders Vodka.